harness/developer-hub/release-notes/internal-developer-portal.md

 #### New features and enhancements

 - You can now create a new Catalog Layout for your Custom Entity Types in the IDP Software Catalog.
 This extends our Catalog model beyond services, websites and libraries to track different types of applications such as micro-frontends, llm models, SDKs and more!
-Read more on how to do it.
+[Read more](https://developer.harness.io/docs/category/layout--appearance) on how to do it.
 [IDP-3045]

 ![](./static/layout-new-nav.png)

-- Added support for JEXL expressions in catalog-info.yaml and template.yaml (any YAML ingested in IDP).
+- Added support for JEXL expressions in [catalog-info.yaml](https://developer.harness.io/docs/internal-developer-portal/catalog/yaml-file#support-for-harness-account-variables) and [template.yaml](https://developer.harness.io/docs/internal-developer-portal/flows/service-onboarding-pipelines#support-for-harness-account-variables) (any YAML ingested in IDP).
 [IDP-2843]

 - Added support for [graphviz](https://graphviz.org/) and [plantUML](https://plantuml.com/) in TechDocs.
 [IDP-3072]

-- Custom Plugins - you can now add Headers (e.g. Authentication header) when defining your custom plugin’s config.
+- Custom Plugins
+    * You can now add Headers (e.g. Authentication header) when defining your custom plugin’s config.
 [Docs](https://developer.harness.io/docs/internal-developer-portal/plugins/custom-plugins/add-a-custom-plugin/#configurations)[IDP-3060]
+    * Improved Error Handling, with detailed error messages at each step.

+- UI Framework enhancements with integration of UI Core.
+[IDP-3055]

 - New Plugins
-    * [BugSnag](https://developer.harness.io/docs/internal-developer-portal/plugins/available-plugins/bugsnag) - View and monitor Bugsnag errors.
+    * [BugSnag](https://developer.harness.io/docs/internal-developer-portal/plugins/available-plugins/bug-snag) - View and monitor Bugsnag errors.
 [IDP-3009]
     * [Harness IaCM plugin](https://developer.harness.io/docs/internal-developer-portal/plugins/available-plugins/harness-iacm) - This plugin provides an overview of all the resources provisioned through information on active workspaces in your account.
 [IDP-3191]